 2023 dauphine Jamie weighing jumbo visma cervelo s5

 I love being a bit of a weight weenie.
 Changing bolts for lighter ones, finding lighter bottle cages and so on.
-However, if you’re doing it in the pursuit of speed, then I’m afraid it’s going to make a very, very minimal difference.
+However, if you’re doing it in the pursuit of speed, then I’m afraid it’s going to make minimal difference.
+Sorry!

 The priority for the Tour de France pros is no longer getting the lightest bike possible.
-That's not because it’s impossible to get a disc brake bike down to the 6.8kg UCI weight limit, but rather because of the aero sacrifices that have to be made to do it.
-Pro riders love deep wheels, integrated cockpits and aero frames so much so that they’re prepared to lug around an extra few grams for the three weeks.
+That’s not just because they’re unable to ride a bike that’s below the UCI’s 6.8kg minimum weight limit, but because of the aero sacrifices that have to be made to do it.
+Pro riders love deep wheels, integrated cockpits and aero frames so much that they’re prepared to lug around a little extra weight for the three weeks.

 > Are expensive carbon wheels worth it?
 Deep vs shallow wheels

-Even though you and I travel a lot slower than the pros, we can still learn a thing or two from them.
-Most of our rides are unlikely to take in the same huge mountains or elevation, and we’re also out in the wind for much longer, so aero is still important.
+Even though you and I ride slower than the pros, we can still learn a thing or two from them.
+Most of our rides aren’t as long as a typical Tour de France stage, but we’re also out in the wind for much longer, so aero efficiency is still important.

 It’s always worth remembering that between 70 and 80% of your drag comes from your body, not your equipment, so maybe that’s food for thought…